Busy Week For Queen Beatrix…

 A day later the queen attended the 40th Poetry International festival in the theatre of Rotterdam.
 Earlier during this day, HM also re-opened the royal palace in Amsterdam, more about that in this blog entry.Filed under Dutch Royals

-Tagged Awards, Health, Poetry, Prince Bernhard Culture Fund, Princess Beatrix of the Netherlands.
+Tagged Anniversary, Awards, Culture, Health, Poetry, Prince Bernhard Culture Fund, Princess Beatrix of the Netherlands.